What Is Reverse DNS Lookup? (using the tool above)

-Reverse DNS Lookup is merely the reverse sequence of a DNS lookup.
-The Reverse DNS Lookup Tool requires you to enter the IP address that has a corresponding host name.
-By entering the IP address into the Reverse DNS Lookup Tool, you are able to find the domain name associated with the corresponding IP.
+A Reverse DNS (Domain Name System) Lookup is merely the opposite sequence of a DNS lookup.
+Moreover, with a normal DNS lookup, you query the DNS or hostname to get the IP address.
+To clarify, with a Reverse DNS Lookup, you query the IP address to find the hostname.
+Therefore, by entering the IP address into the Reverse DNS Lookup Tool, you are able to find the domain name associated with the corresponding IP.

 Note that some IP addresses will not return a domain name because there may be records indicating multiple domain names for a given IP address.
 Common examples of this include shared web hosting, where one IP address of the server is shared among one or more domains.